All Episodes

 As you well know, ladies and gentlemen, I have firm attitudes on exercise.

-And that is don't do it.
+And that is, don't do it.

-Well, I mean, don't do it because everybody says you have to.
+Though exercise can be a key part of managing, well, I mean, don't do it because everybody says you have to.

 If you like it, go ahead and do it.